dybdeskarphet/learn-rn-basics/README.md

 # ⚛️ Learn React Native

-This repository is dedicated to tracking my progress and learning journey in mastering React Native, a popular JavaScript framework for building mobile applications.
+This repository is dedicated to tracking my progress and learning journey in mastering React Native, a popular JavaScript library for building mobile applications.

 ## Resources